 See articles on structural art and building analysis in the anthropology journal Expression, editions 9, 10, 13, 14 and 15, on http://www.atelier-etno.it/e-journal-expression/

-See an article on Ice Age and Gobekli Tepe art on www.grahamhancock.com under Author of the Month, September 2015.
+See an article on Ice Age and Gobekli Tepe art in another post.

 Order the book Mindprint, by Edmond Furter (2014), with 200 art and rock art demonstrations, including critiques of cognitive archaeology and art history, and an index of 400 tested artworks, from www.Lulu.com

-Order the book Stoneprint, by Edmond Furter (2016), with 130 illustrations, including 40 building site maps, and a critique of relevant sciences and esoteric crafts; at $30 plus postage (or in South Africa, R250 plus postage), by Paypal and via email from Edmond at syrex dot co dot za.
+Order the book Stoneprint, by Edmond Furter (2016), with 130 illustrations, including 40 building site maps, and a critique of the implications for relevant sciences and cultural crafts; at $30 plus postage (or in South Africa, R250 plus postage), by Paypal and via email from Edmondfurter at gmail dot com.